Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 8. Weakness, dizziness.

-9. In case of poisoning with poisonous berries or mushrooms, there may be convulsions, dilated pupils, confusion, profuse salivation.
+9. In case of poisoning with poisonous berries or mushrooms, there may be convulsions, dilated pupils, confusion, and excessive salivation.

 Signs of food poisoning are very easy to confuse with other acute diseases of the gastrointestinal tract (appendicitis, intestinal obstruction, etc.)